 You can opt-out to the creation of a user profile, Hotjar’s storing of data about your usage of our site and Hotjar’s use of tracking cookies on other websites by following this opt-out link.

-We use Bing Universal Event Tracking (UET) from Microsoft Bing Ads.
+We use Universal Event Tracking (UET) from Microsoft Ads.
 This is a service of Microsoft Corporation, One Microsoft Way, Redmond, WA 98052, USA ("Microsoft").
-This allows us to track user activity on our website when users reach our website through advertisements from Bing Ads.
+This allows us to track user activity on our website when users reach our website through advertisements from Microsoft Ads.

 This information is transmitted to Microsoft servers in the US and stored there for a maximum of 180 days.